Bakalo

 West Avenue, Away from the Noise

 Miami Beach's dining scene divides more cleanly than most cities care to admit.
 On one side sits the Ocean Drive and Collins Avenue circuit, high-volume, tourist-facing, and priced accordingly.
 On the other sits the West Avenue and Sunset Harbour corridor, where the clientele skews local, the rooms are smaller, and the conversation at the bar tends to run longer.
-Bakalo, at 959 West Ave, occupies the latter territory.
+Bakalo is a restaurant serving Greek-Turkish Mediterranean cuisine at 959 West Ave in Miami Beach.
 The address is a statement of intent before the door opens.

 Approaching along West Avenue, the scale shifts noticeably from the broader South Beach grid.
 The street moves at a different pace, with fewer hotel lobbies and more neighbourhood infrastructure.
 The building at 959 sits back from the main tourist drag, and that physical remove translates directly into the kind of dining experience where the room isn't performing for an audience beyond its own guests.
 For visitors accustomed to planning Miami Beach dinners around spectacle-first venues, Bakalo represents a recalibration worth making deliberately.